-- Manage your risk factors for heart disease and stroke with your GP.
+- Work with your GP to manage risk factors for heart disease and stroke.

-- Adopt a healthy lifestyle: eat a balanced diet, try to lose weight if you are overweight and exercise regularly.
+- Adopt a healthy lifestyle by eating a balanced diet, trying to lose weight if needed, and exercising regularly.

-- If you drink excessive alcohol, reducing your intake might be helpful.
+- If you consume excessive alcohol, reducing your intake may help.

-- Take your medications as recommended by your GP or dermatologist.
+- Take your prescribed medications as directed by your GP or dermatologist.

-If you have pain in your joints discuss with your GP or dermatologist.
+- If you experience joint pain, discuss it with your GP or dermatologist.

 Do you have psoriasis?

 Doctors and scientists at King’s College London, need your help for a new psoriasis research study called ‘mySkin’.

 The mission of mySkin is to uncover the complex relationship between psoriasis and our physical and mental health.
 To achieve this, the research team are asking everyone with psoriasis to complete the mySkin survey.